 This feature was published before the COVID-19 pandemic forced closures across the county.
 Old Stone Cider is currently available through online ordering, and takeout is available at its cider house on Fridays, Saturdays and Sundays.

-November will mark Old Stone Cider’s second anniversary, and the Gruber family certainly has plenty to celebrate.
-Both seasons, they’ve run out of their British-inspired ciders long before the next harvest of apples could be pressed into cider goodness.
-This reality forced the shutdown of their Lewisville, Pennsylvania taproom again this year until November.
+November will mark Old Stone Cider’s fourth anniversary, and the Gruber family certainly has plenty to celebrate.
+Since they starting producing cider, they’ve sold out of their British-inspired ciders each season before the next harvest of apples could be pressed into cider goodness.

 Old Stone operates as one of three businesses on the family’s farm alongside choose-and-cut Christmas trees and horse boarding, and Evan’s mom, Mary Gruber, manages the orchard while his dad Mark manages the financials.
 Evan’s wife, Hannah, and her brother also pitch in.
 “All family helps out as needed across the board,” Mary says.

 We chatted with this cider-making mother-and-son duo to see what’s in store for their family business, and why they chose to add cider to their farm’s portfolio.